Optimal Index Codes with Near-Extreme Rates: Introduction

+In this paper, we also introduce a new upper bound for the min-rank of a digraph, namely the circuit-packing bound, which, in certain cases, is far tighter than the clique-cover bound.
+This upper bound was first presented by Chaudhry {\et}~\cite{ChaudhryAsadSprintsonLangberg2011}, and was found independently by the authors of this paper approximately at the same time.

+So far, families of graphs and digraphs whose min-ranks are either known or computable in polynomial time are the followings.
+For \emph{graphs}, they are odd holes and odd anti-holes~\cite{Yossef-journal}, perfect graphs~\cite{Yossef-journal}, and outerplanar graphs~\cite{BerlinerLangberg2011}.
+For \emph{digraphs}, they are acyclic digraphs~\cite{Yossef-journal}.
+In this work, we point out several new families of \emph{digraphs} for which the circuit-packing bound is tight.
+For such families of digraphs, min-ranks can be found in polynomial time.

+In the context of index coding, we only study min-ranks of digraphs over a \emph{finite} field $\fq$.
+However, all of our results, except Theorem~\ref{thm:mr_color}, Corollary~\ref{coro:mr_color}, and Theorem~\ref{thm:NP_complete}, still hold for an \emph{arbitrary} field $\ff$.
+This is because the characteristic of the field does not play any role in their proofs.

 The paper is organized as follows.
-Basic notations and definitions are presented in Section~\ref{sec:not_def}.
-In Section~\ref{sec:characterization}, we present characterization of graphs and digraphs of near-extreme min-ranks.
-In Section~\ref{sec:MR_hardness}, we prove the hardness of the decision problem of whether a digraph has min-rank two.
-The full version of this paper is available at \url{web.spms.ntu.edu.sg/~daus0001/ExtremeIC.pdf}.
+Basic notation and definitions are presented in Section~\ref{sec:not_def}.
+The ICSI problem is formulated in Section~\ref{sec:icsi_formulation}.
+Section~\ref{sec:characterization} is devoted to the characterizations of graphs and digraphs of near-extreme min-ranks.
+We prove the hardness of the Min-Rank problem for digraphs in Section~\ref{sec:MR_hardness}.
+The circuit-packing bound is established in Section~\ref{sec:circuit_packing_bound}.
+Finally, some interesting open problems are proposed in Section~\ref{sec:conclusion}.